ADD CONDITION

 Warnings and Precautions

-If a patient experiences a severe sore throat that persists for more than two days, or if it is accompanied or followed by symptoms such as headache, rash, swelling, nausea, or vomiting, it is imperative to consult a healthcare professional promptly, as these may indicate a serious underlying condition.
+If a patient experiences a severe sore throat that persists for more than two days, or if it is accompanied by symptoms such as headache, rash, swelling, nausea, or vomiting, it is imperative to consult a healthcare professional promptly, as these may indicate a serious underlying condition.

 Side Effects

 Patients may experience a range of adverse reactions associated with the use of this medication.
-Serious adverse reactions include severe sore throat, which, if it persists for more than 2 days or is accompanied by symptoms such as headache, rash, swelling, nausea, or vomiting, warrants prompt consultation with a healthcare professional.
-These symptoms may indicate a serious underlying condition.
+Serious adverse reactions include severe sore throat, particularly if it persists for more than 2 days or is accompanied by symptoms such as headache, rash, swelling, nausea, or vomiting.
+In such cases, patients are advised to consult a doctor promptly, as these symptoms may indicate a serious condition.

 Drug Interactions